-- 16.4.
+- 16.1.
+Subject to the restrictions established in these Articles of Association, the Board of Directors is responsible for management of the company, including investment of the Company's assets, spreading the risks thereof to ensure are spread to enable its shareholders to share in the income. - 16.2.
+The Board of Directors shall pass resolutions by an absolute majority of the votes cast at a meeting in which the majority of all the directors are present or represented.
+Blank votes shall be deemed not to have been cast. - 16.3.
+Each director shall be entitled to cast one vote at meetings of the Board of Directors. - 16.4.
 A director may not take part in deliberations and decision making if he has a direct or indirect personal interest in those proceedings which conflicts with the interests of the Company and its business. - 16.5.
 A director may only be represented at Board meetings by another director granted a proxy for that particular meeting. - 16.6.
 The Board may also pass resolutions without holding a meeting if all directors have been consulted and none of them objects to this manner of decision making. - 16.7.
-The prior approval of the Meeting of Priority Shareholders is required for all resolutions by the Board of Directors on legal acts as well as on matters clearly specified by the Meeting of Priority Shareholders and brought to the attention of the Board of Directors in writing. - 16.8.
+The prior approval of the Meeting of Priority Shareholders is required for all resolutions by the Board of Directors on legal acts as well as on matters clearly specified by the Meeting of Priority Shareholders and brought to the attention of the Board of Directors in writing.
 The absence of the approval referred to in this paragraph shall not detract from the authority of the Board of Directors or the directors to represent the Company.